Palmetto Regiment: History

+Flags

+The regiment was given 2 flags one was described as being made of blue silk, with the coat of arms of the state of South Carolina upon one side, and the United States arms and a palmetto tree upon the other side, with the inscription "Presented by the City of Charleston."
+The flag was also reported to have the motto "Not for ourselves we conquer, but our country."
+It was made by a group of women from Charleston.
+The flag was carried by an Irish (or Scottish) man named Thomas Beggs who died at Churubusco.

+The other flag was presented by General W. O. Butler in the city of Mexico, one side was a plain blue field with a palmetto in the center.
+While on the backside had an golden eagle holding an olive branch and arrows.
+Above the eagle is 28 gold stars in 2 half rings and below it was a red and gold scroll with the inscription: “Palmetto, Regt S.C., Volunteers.”

+Company A carried their own flag, it bore a blue field with a painting of a rooster in a defensive position and the words "We Have Come."
+On the other side of the flag was a palmetto with 2 American flags crossed at its based and the state motto: "Animis Opibisque Parati."

 Palmetto Medal

 On 8 December 1848 the South Carolina House of Representatives authorized the presentation of medals to the officers and men of the Palmetto Regiment.
 The Senate concurred five days later.
 Production and distribution occurred in 1850.
 It was issued in gold to commissioned officers and in silver to non-commissioned officers and privates.
 The medal measures 48 mm in diameter.
 One of the recipients of the medal was Sgt.
 Carey Wentworth Styles who went on to found The Atlanta Constitution.
 Styles' Palmetto Medal was sold in an online auction, in the late 2010s.

 The 16 May 1850 Charleston Courier described the medal as follows:

 "...
 On one side is represented the landing of the American troops at Vera Cruz, the gallant leader of the Palmetto Regiment, Colonel Butler, having sprung from the boat that bore him to the shore, and with drawn sword, is calling on his command to follow—a figure, bearing the beloved Palmetto Flag, is on the prow of the boat, about to leap on shore, and plant the Standard, around which all appear eager to rally.
 To the right, are serried columns of troops on the line of march toward the Castle at San Juan; while in the distance is seen the American fleet, covering the landing of more troops, which are approaching the shore in boats.
 Around the edge of this side of the Medal, in raised letters, are the names 'Vera Cruz', 'Contreras', 'Churubusco', Chapultepec', 'Garita de Belen'.